Crayonan/payload-plugin-ai-localization/README.md

 ## Environment Variables

-Make sure to set your OpenAI API key:
+Make sure to set your OpenAI API key in your environment variables of PayloadCMS:

 ```bash
 OPENAI_API_KEY=your_openai_api_key_here